dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

         3. void signIn()
             - **Purpose**: Wrapper function that calls the Google sign in API.
 It allows the user to sign in with their Google account
         4. void signOut()
             - **Purpose**: Wrapper function that calls the Google sign in API.
-It allows the user to log out their account
+It allows the user to log out of their account

 ### **4.2.
 Databases**
 1. **Schedule**
-    - **Purpose**: Stores the class-specific notifications and schedules of the users
+    - **Purpose**: Stores the schedules of a user along with each of the schedule's classes
 2. **User**
     - **Purpose**: Stores all user information (e.g. username, points (karma), and settings)